wttw/whiskeytap/README.md

 # Bugs

-c&lt;whiskeytap> works with schemas I write, but hasn't been tested with schemas with identifiers that need quoting.
+`whiskeytap` works with schemas I write, but hasn't been tested with schemas with identifiers that need quoting.
 It likely quotes some identifiers too much or not enough.